textpattern/textpattern.github.io/brand/user-docs-guide.md

   * . . .
 {:.list--files}

-Using the selectors provided for this type of content, apply them using Kramdown’s inline attributes notation like this:
+Using the selectors provided for this type of content, apply them using Kramdown's inline attributes notation like this:

 ```
 * {:.directory--open} parent_directory